Trump delegates troop decisions, to praise and concern

 He noted that Afghanistan's problems -- longstanding tribal and regional feuds, poverty, rampant corruption -- remain unsolved after 16 years of war and considerable American blood and treasure, and likely can't be resolved with a military response.

-That sort of larger strategic oversight and a larger strategy is an important one, said Michael Eisenstadt, a former US military analyst and now director of the Military and Security Studies program at the Washington Institute.
+That sort of larger strategic vision and a larger strategy is important, said Michael Eisenstadt, a former US military analyst and now director of the Military and Security Studies program at the Washington Institute.

 Eisenstadt sees no problems with giving Mattis authority over troop levels.
-"Civilian oversight is provided by the civilian service secretaries and the civilian SecDef," he said, using the shorthand for defense secretary.
+"Civilian oversight is provided by the civilian service secretaries and the civilian SECDef," he said, using the shorthand for defense secretary.
 "That hasn't changed."

 But Eisenstadt sees potential problems in the administration's lack of a clear strategic vision.
 Indeed, Mattis told lawmakers that there isn't a set strategy yet -- that he and other Cabinet officials are working on one and "we will present that to the president, probably within the next several weeks."